 d.
 Bell, "Serving Two Masters," 85 Yale L. J. 470 (1976)

-2) During and at the end of the summer program, each Fellow will be required to write three reflection papers, which will be submitted by pre-agreed dates to NYU Law and address:
+2) Throughout the summer, each Fellow will be required to write three reflection papers, which will be submitted to NYU Law and address:

 c.
 Reflection paper #3.
 Submit during the last week of internship providing an overview of accomplishments, describing the most surprising aspect of the internship, and assessing accomplishment of goals.
 (This is separate and distinct from an evaluation of the organization.)